 According to Nyojah, he migrated to Agbogbloshie because of the 1994 Konkomba - Nanumba conflict.
-His father and mother were living in Banchini, a village located 10 miles away from Yendi.
-According to Nyojah, he sends them money on monthly basis for their upkeep especially during "June-July" the lean season.
+His father and mother were living in Banchini, a village located 10 miles

-When Nyojah's father -Liyab was contacted, he confirmed that Nyojah actually sends money and clothes home.
+When Nyojah''s father -Liyab was contacted, he confirmed that Nyojah actually sends money and clothes home.
 According to Liyab, the son sends fertilizers and money for hiring labour.
 The family of Nyojah in Banchini was very happy that they have someone like Nyojah in Agbogbloshie.